-About Late Assignments: Assignments turned in late will be lowered 5% each class day it is late.
+About Late Assignments: Assignments turned in late will be lowered 10% each day it is late, up until 3 days.
+Then the assignment will be closed.

-About Plagiarism: Plagiarism is defined as copying any content without identifying the source.
+- About Plagiarism: Plagiarism is defined as copying any part of a book or paper without identifying the author.
+This also includes taking another person's ideas and presenting them as your own. - Other forms of cheating include copying another student's work, allowing a student to do your work, using notes instead of reading the literary works, basing your research essay on another essay, bringing cheat sheets or written information to a quiz or an exam, and working collaboratively with another student on individual assignments.
+This also includes handing in one essay for assignments given in two different courses to reduce the amount of student work.
+Please check with the professor if you have concerns or doubts about the academic approach you plan to take for an assignment. - Originality: Plagiarism is defined as copying any content without identifying the source.
 This also includes taking another person's or AI entity's ideas or constructs and presenting them as your own.
 Plagiarism of any kind will not be tolerated.
 Most assignments at Calvary require the student to produce original work.
-In these cases, the use of AI-generated content is prohibited (even if cited) as it does not represent original work created by the student and is an unreliable aggregate of ideas from other sources.

-AI, however, may be utilized in cases where the instructor has allowed, or even required, the use of AI to accomplish specific tasks.
-In these cases, AIgenerated (or modified) content may be submitted by the student.
-If there are any questions as to the permissibility of AI use for an assignment, please ask your instructor for clarification.

-- About course grades: See the grading scale in the University Catalog for specific grading scale that will be used for final course grade. - 1.
+Therefore, unless specifically permitted by the instructor, the use of AI-generated content is prohibited (even if cited) as it does not represent original work created by the student and is an unreliable aggregate of ideas from other sources.
+AI, however, may be utilized in cases where the instructor has explicitly permitted its use to accomplish specific tasks.
+It is only in these cases that AI-generated (or modified) content may be submitted by the student.
+If there are any questions as to the permissibility of AI use for an assignment, please ask your instructor for clarification. - About course grades: See the grading scale in the University Catalog for specific grading scale that will be used for final course grade. - 1.
 General grading criteria: - A = completed assignment well beyond assignment criteria - B = completed assignment as specified and very well done - C = completed assignment with average work - D = completed assignment but poorly - F = did not complete assignment and/or unacceptable work - 2.
 Possible points for each specific assignment: